John Houseman: MGM

 Also popular was Executive Suite (1954), a highly creative adaptation by Ernest Lehman of Cameron Hawley's bestselling novel.
-However, although Her Twelve Men (1954), Minnelli's The Cobweb (1955) and Fritz Lang's Moonfleet (1955) all lost money.
+However, Her Twelve Men (1954), Minnelli's The Cobweb (1955) and Fritz Lang's Moonfleet (1955) all lost money.
 So did Lust for Life (1956), a biopic directed by Minnelli of Vincent van Gogh, although it was extremely well-received critically.

 Television and theatre

 Houseman moved into television producing, notably doing The Seven Lively Arts (1957) and episodes of Playhouse 90.

 He also returned to theatre, producing revivals of Measure for Measure (1957) and The Duchess of Malfi (1957).

 Return to MGM

 Houseman was enticed back to MGM as a producer, and given his own production company, John Houseman Productions.
 His films were All Fall Down (1962), Two Weeks in Another Town (1962) and In the Cool of the Day (1963).

 Return to television

 Houseman returned to television where he made The Great Adventure and Journey to America (1964).
 He returned to Hollywood briefly to produce This Property Is Condemned (1966), then returned to TV for Evening Primrose (1966).

 He returned to Broadway, directing Pantagleize (1967).